RenderKit/embree/doc/src/compilation.md

   to link these libraries in exactly this order of increasing ISA.

 + `EMBREE_API_NAMESPACE`: Specifies a namespace name to put all Embree API symbols inside.
-By default no namespace is used and plain C symbols exported.
+By default, no namespace is used and plain C symbols are exported.

 + `EMBREE_LIBRARY_NAME`: Specifies the name of the Embree library file created.
-By default the name embree4 is used.
+By default, the name embree4 is used.

 + `EMBREE_IGNORE_CMAKE_CXX_FLAGS`: When enabled, Embree ignores
   default CMAKE_CXX_FLAGS.
 This option is turned ON by default.